-To ensure that information is only shared with appropriate people in appropriate circumstances, care must be taken to check that we have a legal basis for accessing and disclosing the information and the recipient has a legal basis for receiving it.
-It is important to consider how much confidential information is needed before disclosing it and only the minimal amount necessary is disclosed.
+To ensure that information is only shared with appropriate persons in appropriate circumstances, care must be taken to check that we have a legal basis for accessing and disclosing the information and the recipient has a legal basis for receiving it.
+It is important to consider how much confidential information is needed before disclosing it and only the minimal amount necessary to achieve the purpose should be disclosed.

 Information can be disclosed:

 If staff have any concerns about disclosing information, they must in the first instance raise it with the IG team.
 The IG team will if necessary, consult the Caldicott Guardian before advising.

 Care must be taken in transferring information to ensure that the method used is the most secure.
 Data sharing agreements provide a way to formalise arrangements between organisations.
 For further information on Information Sharing Agreements contact the IG team and/or see the Information Sharing Agreement Policy.

 Staff must ensure that appropriate standards and safeguards are in place to protect against inappropriate disclosures of confidential personal data.
 When transferring patient information or other confidential information by email, methods that meet appropriate NHS encryption standards must be used.

 Emails between NHS Mail accounts meet this requirement (nhs.net to nhs.net).
 Emails between NHS Mail and other secure government domains also meet this requirement (e.g. gov.uk).